BSkyB picks banks for plan to unite European TV businesses

-LONDON, June 15 (Reuters) - British satellite broadcaster BSkyB is being advised by Morgan Stanley and Barclays on plans to create a pan-European operator by acquiring its German and Italian sister companies, a source familiar with the matter said.
+LONDON (Reuters) - British satellite broadcaster BSkyB BSY.L is being advised by Morgan Stanley (MS.N) and Barclays (BARC.L) on plans to create a pan-European operator by acquiring its German and Italian sister companies, a source familiar with the matter said.

-BSkyB is looking to buy Sky Deutschland and Sky Italia in a 10 billion euro deal that would realise long-held ambitions by media magnate Rupert Murdoch to combine his European TV assets.
+BSkyB is looking to buy Sky Deutschland SKYDn.DE and Sky Italia in a 10 billion euro deal that would realize long-held ambitions by media magnate Rupert Murdoch to combine his European TV assets.

 The potential tie-up would create a pan-European giant with 20 million subscribers.